AbishoGeorge/Bank-Marketing-Insights-Project/README.md

 ---

+## Overview
+This project focuses on analyzing the **Bank Marketing dataset** to understand what drives clients to subscribe to a term deposit.
+The main goal was to uncover actionable insights that can help the bank **optimize marketing campaigns, improve conversion rates, and make smarter data-driven decisions**.

+To make these insights tangible, I built an **interactive Power BI dashboard** that visualizes key metrics, customer segments, and campaign performance.
+It provides a clear view of which strategies are most effective and where the bank should focus its efforts.

+---

+## Objective
+The primary objectives of this project were to:

+1. **Understand customer behavior**
+   Analyze demographics, financial status, and campaign details to identify patterns in subscription behavior.

+2. **Evaluate marketing strategies**
+   Assess the effectiveness of contact methods, campaign frequency, and outcomes of previous campaigns.

+3. **Provide actionable insights**
+   Help marketing teams target high-potential customers and improve ROI.

+4. **Explore predictive trends**
+   Identify combinations of customer features that indicate a higher likelihood of subscription.

+---

 ## Step 1: Data Collection
 - The dataset contains customer demographics, financial information, and campaign details.
 - ## Dataset